arbadacarbaYK/Tides/README.md

-# Tides: A Nostr Messenger Extension For Chrome/Brave
+# Tides: A Nostr Messenger Extension For Chrome & Brave

 Tides is a powerful Nostr messenger that lives right in your browser as an extension.
 Its Compatible with Chromium-based browsers like Brave (recommended), Chrome, or Edge.